anc95/ChatGPT-CodeReview/README.md

 1. Go to the repo homepage which you want integrate this bot
 2. click `settings`
 3. click `actions` under `secrets and variables`
-4. Change to `Variables` tab, create a new variable `OPENAI_API_KEY` with the value of your open api key (For Github Action integration, set it in secrets)
+4. Change to `Variables` tab, create a new variable `GROQ_API_KEY` with the value of your Groq API key (For Github Action integration, set it in secrets)
    <img width="1465" alt="image" src="https://user-images.githubusercontent.com/13167934/218533628-3974b70f-c423-44b0-b096-d1ec2ace85ea.png">

 ### Start using